reggieray/mysite/input/posts/how-i-passed-the-ckad-exam.md

 # CKAD Course

 The first thing I did before anything was buy this course [Kubernetes Certified Application Developer (CKAD) with Tests](https://www.udemy.com/share/1013BQ3@bPrI8t5qKeq7saONoCA52mKUwAjgC5fTr2VFXJsCtpi0SJKrq8Xx6mpHhwnkDazI/) from [udemy.com](https://udemy.com).
-I bought it when there was a discount on and in the end it cost me £16.99.
+I bought it when there was a discount and in the end it cost me £16.99.
 It's listed at £59.99, but at the moment it's got a 73% discount offer making it £15.99.
-It seem that through out the year there is always a discount for this course.
+It seems that through out the year there is always a discount for this course.

 The course structure consists of videos based off an older curriculum, but has been updated to keep up to date with todays curriculum and all of the videos structured in the old way are relevant today.

-This course also gives you access to a online simulator environment via https://kodekloud.com/.
+This course also gives you access to a online web simulator environment via https://kodekloud.com/.
 In the course it gives you instructions on how to redeem this access.
 After each section in the course there were some labs where you were given some tasks against the simulator and near the end there were two mock tests.

 > <img src="/posts/images/kodekloud-simulator.jpg" style="max-width: 100%">

 I made heavy use of the simulator mock exams, even though I knew the answers after a few attempts it's good to practice becoming faster.
 I feel this significantly helped me in the real exam, because I did find I had some time at the end to review and adjust my answers.
 As you can see from the image above the simulator consists of two parts, the questions on the left and a console on the right.
-This is not to dissimilar to the real exam except in the real exam you are remoted into a linux box (Ubuntu 20.04 in my case) where you would end up launching a terminal and have access to a web browser.
+This is not to dissimilar to the real exam except in the real exam you are remoted into a linux box (Ubuntu 20.04 in my case) where you would end up launching a terminal and have access to a web browser to look up kubernetes documentation.

 # Local Setup